abarnaks/4314/README.md

 **Prototype 0.1**

+Prototype is a Spring Boot Application utilizing REST APIs for internal communication.
+Users can interact with GUIs and book a room at ease using the Campus Check-in Application.

 Deployment issues are not resolved yet.
 Please download Source Code and run locally on your system

 **Source Code** [Github repository](https://github.com/abarnaks/4314 "Campus Checkin repository")